 The Special Topics courses focus on one author or one particular school of thought in an interdisciplinary context.
 Topics vary each year.
-Some of the topics are "Montaigne", "Interiority in Shakespeare" and "Jansenism and the Self".
+Some of the topics are "Scepticsm and the Early Modern Self", "Interiority in Shakespeare" and "Jansenism and the Self".